AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 ## Parameter Options

 - `presets`: a list of style presets to be applied to generated content.
-- `source`: presigned url or upload id of image to use for style match.
+- `source`: presigned url or upload id of an image to use to match style.
 - `strength`: indicates the intensity scale to apply the styles (`1..100`).

 ## Structure